Garden Mums: Autumn Jewels

 • Korean mums (Chrysanthemum sibiricum) are a wild mum with vigorous growth and good branching.
 They tend to be 4 feet tall with flowers that come in a range of colors from pale yellow and dusty pink to burnt orange

 • Chrysanthemum rubellum grows 2 to 3 feet in height, and spreads to form open and loose clumps which often require staking and are hardy to zone 4.
 They are sturdy and easy to grow.
 Common varieties include: Clara Curtis, Mary Stoker, and Duchess of Edinburgh.
+Although classic perennial Chrysanthemum is ‘Sheffield Pink', also known as 'Hillside Sheffield Pink' or just 'Sheffield'.
+It is generally classified as a rubellum.

 For the horticulturally-inclined, taxonomy nerds out there — In the late 1990’s taxonomist split the Chrysanthemum genus (comprising over 200 species) into many groups, putting those common mums into the genus Dendranthema.
 After much discussion and confusion it was decided to reinstate the name Chrysanthemum for all those fall-blooming “mums”, since the name was so widely used.